-Cost Effectiveness: The City will look at the cost-effectiveness of each program for an eligible applicant's property and determine what options are available to applicants including rehabilitation or reconstruction compared to other mitigation measures such as acquisition or buyout.
+Cost Effectiveness: The City will look at the cost-effectiveness of each program for an eligible applicant's property and determine what options are available to applicants including rehabilitation with elevation compared to other options such as reconstruction.

 Leveraging: The city of Houston intends to leverage CDBG-DR funds with funding provided by other federal, state, local, and non-profit sources to utilize the limited CDBG-DR funds to the fullest possible extent to generate a more effective and comprehensive recovery.
 As applicable, leveraging requirements may be added to program guidelines, applications, or NOFA/RFPs.